NBKelly/Java-Template-Maker-Maker/Readme.md

 The reason I have written these (absolutely abhorrent) pieces of code is so I can generate java code from csv files, with hardcoded data structures, and all the getters and setters, for minimal effort.
 My time savings will likely be minimal compared to the time I spent writing this.

+Under no circumstances do I ever suggest you use this software.

 #### Usage

 Write a configuration file, like so: